dataenthusiast-io/quantized-slm-function-calling/README.md

 ### 5.3 Limitations

 - **Domain Specificity**: Performance is optimized for the specific function-calling format used in training
-- **Sample Size**: Evaluation was conducted on 50 examples (though this represents 50% of the test set)
+- **Sample Size**: Evaluation was conducted on 100 examples (complete test set)
 - **Hardware Dependency**: Results are specific to Apple Silicon with MLX framework

 ## 6.0 Conclusion

 This project successfully demonstrates that Small Language Models can be effectively fine-tuned for specialized agentic tool-calling tasks using memory-efficient techniques.
-The 96% success rate achieved represents a significant improvement over the base model's 56% performance, validating the viability of this approach for real-world applications.
+The 87% success rate achieved represents a significant improvement over the base model's 50% performance, validating the viability of this approach for real-world applications.

 The combination of 4-bit quantization, LoRA fine-tuning, and MLX optimization enables efficient training on consumer hardware while maintaining high performance, making specialized AI agents accessible and practical for a wide range of applications.

 ## 7.0 Future Work

-- **Larger Scale Evaluation**: Test on the complete test set (100 examples)
 - **Cross-Domain Generalization**: Evaluate performance on different function-calling datasets
 - **Human Evaluation**: Implement LLM-as-Judge evaluation for more nuanced assessment
 - **Production Deployment**: Test real-world performance in live applications
+- **Model Scaling**: Experiment with larger SLMs (3B+ parameters) for even better performance

 ## 8.0 Technical Implementation

-For detailed technical setup, implementation, and usage instructions, see [TECHNICAL_MANUAL.md](TECHNICAL_MANUAL.md).
+For detailed technical setup, implementation, and usage instructions, see [MANUAL.md](MANUAL.md).

 ---